The Curriculum consists of three components: Academics,

 - A foundational knowledge refresher in Molecular and Cellular Biology.
-There are opportunities to take a graduate level course.
+There is an opportunity to take a graduate level course.

-- Director's course that provides a refresher on reading and evaluating the scientific literature, and to develop critical thinking skills to develop a new direction or next step of experimentation that goes beyond the research findings.
-Scholars will develop their critical thinking and scientific communication skills, review literature in round table discussions and presentations.
+- BCM PREP Director's course provides an introduction to reading and evaluating the scientific literature, develop critical thinking skills and scientific communication skills in round table discussions and presentations, formulate a new research direction or next step of experimentation that goes beyond the research findings.

 The Graduate School of Biomedical Sciences has seven interdisciplinary Ph.D. graduate programs that integrate related research across basic science and clinical departments and academic centers.
 Because our faculty members have the freedom to elect to join programs based on their research interests rather than being locked into a department structure, you will interact with faculty who bring diverse research backgrounds and perspectives to your chosen field of study.